 -

-- investigating human adaptations to life in the rainforests of Africa, including the evolution of small body size (the “pygmy” phenotype) in rainforest hunter-gatherers,
+- investigating human adaptations to life in the rainforests of Africa, including the evolution of small body size (the “pygmy” phenotype) in hunter-gatherers, and

 Please see here for information about open and upcoming postdoctoral and student positions.